Moominvalley (TV series): Music

-Original score music
+Original music score

-The original score for the series is composed by world-renowned Finnish musicians, classical violinist Pekka Kuusisto and percussionist Samuli Kosminen, with Jarmo Saari joining them in season 2.
-The Music supervisor for the series is Virpi Immonen.
+The original music score for the series is composed by world-renowned Finnish musicians, classical violinist Pekka Kuusisto and percussionist Samuli Kosminen, with Jarmo Saari joining them in season 2.
+The music supervisor for the series is Virpi Immonen.
 Kuusisto's father, Ilkka Kuusisto, had previously composed an opera for the Moomins with Tove Jansson in 1974.
-The official soundtrack was released on 19 April 2019.